 - Performance categories and their corresponding scale score ranges reflect student mastery of the Wisconsin College and Career Readiness Standards.

-- Performance level cut score recommendations were provided by a committee of Wisconsin educators in June of 2016.
+- Performance level cut score recommendations were provided by a committee of Wisconsin educators in June of 2016for ELA, math, science and social studies.
 These cut score recommendations were approved by the Superintendent of the Department of Public Instruction for use in Wisconsin beginning with the 2015-16 administration of the Forward Exam.

 - Forward Exam metrics include a not tested category that represents students who were enrolled during the test window but who were not tested or did not receive a score with the Forward Exam or DLM.

 - The table below provides general performance level descriptions of the Forward Exam.

 |Advanced||Student demonstrates thorough understanding of and ability to apply the knowledge and skills for their grade level that are associated with college content-readiness.|

 |Proficient||Student demonstrates adequate understanding of and ability to apply the knowledge and skills for their grade level that are associated with college content-readiness.|

 |Basic||Student demonstrates partial understanding of and ability to apply the knowledge and skills for their grade level that are associated with college content-readiness.|